TOsCodes/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles lists the contents in a long format 4-listmorefiles list the content in a long format including the hidden filesi 5-listfilesdigitonly listin all files including hidden files in a long numerical format 6-firstdirectory creates the directory my_first_directory in /tmp/
+3-listfiles lists the contents in a long format 4-listmorefiles list the content in a long format including the hidden filesi 5-listfilesdigitonly listin all files including hidden files in a long numerical format 6-firstdirectory creates the directory my_first_directory in /tmp/ 7-movethatfile moves file betty to /tmp/my_first_directory